BitcoinDesign/Guide/guide/payments/coin-selection.md

 Coin selection is the process of choosing which [UTXOs](https://hackmd.io/glossary#utxo) (or “coins”) to fund a bitcoin transaction with (inputs[^1]) when making an on-chain payment.
 Since your wallet contains multiple coins to arrive at a balance, these are retrieved by an algorithm to fulfill the payment amount for outgoing transactions.

-Coin selection, whether an automated or manual process, is important when understanding how we can successfully optimise our bitcoin payments for either cost, speed, or privacy.

-There are two categories of coin selection strategies that are used in bitcoin applications:
+There are two types of coin selection strategies that are used in Bitcoin applications:

-1. **Automatic Coin Selection** (wallet is delegated to control coin selection on behalf on user)
+1. **Automatic Coin Selection** (wallet is delegated to control coin selection on behalf of user)
 2. **Manual Coin Selection** (user controls coin selection)
 {% include picture.html
    image = "/assets/images/guide/glossary/coin-selection/funding-tx.jpg"
    retina = "/assets/images/guide/glossary/coin-selection/funding-tx@2x.jpg"